 The SynoGut company uses the hull of black walnuts.
-The hull, also known ass the husk is the outer layer which contains the walnut.
-Walnut hulls are a rich source of antioxidants and a substaicen called juglone which can supress inflammation and may have anti-viral effects.
+The hull, also known as the husk is the outer layer that contains the walnut.
+Walnut hulls are a rich source of antioxidants and a substance called juglone which can suppress inflammation and may have anti-viral effects.

 Studies show oat bran can benefit people with inflammatory bowel disease (IBS) and celiac disease.
-It's also been shown to reduce cholesterol levels too.
+Ounce-for ounce, oat bran has more fiber than oatmeal and has also been shown to reduce cholesterol levels too.

 Many studies demonstrate the health effects of flaxseeds.
 These impressive little seeds, which are an excellent source of phytonutrients called lignans have been shown to reduce inflammation and may reduce breast cancer risk and reduce the growth of breast cancer cells too.
 Research even shows flaxseeds may be effective at lowering blood pressure.

 Besides being a preferred Klingon warrior drink, prunes (dried plums) have a long history of improving constipation due to their natural fiber and gut health substances.
 When given to people suffering from constipation, prunes significantly increased stool weight and increased the speed at which food moved through the digestive system.
 There are even evidence prunes may help bone health and improve osteoporosis.

 Aloe vera has long been associated with better bathroom habits.
 One possible reason for this is aloe vera acts like a prebiotic, improving gut health and the production of helpful short-chain fatty acids by the microbiome.
 Aloe vera has also been shown to improve the growth of lactobacillus probiotic bacteria.